postnucleararthrisis/postnucleararthrisis/README.md

 (this is all very ugly deal with it erm.....)

+**BYI:**
+i ALWAYS match the energy of who i'm talking to; i may be awkward at first and i tend to interact with more talkative people; it's VERY likely that i'll avoid you if we just became friends, apologies for that. if you have a problem with me be mature and talk to me about it instead of putting me in your DNI list or something, ty!

 ; interactions and c+h are always encouraged unless the name clearly states the opposite !

 ; i LOVE chatting and unless i have 'dni' in my name i don't bite <3